 Here are the steps you should take to keep a Mac awake:

-3. Now you have a wide range of options for controlling sleeping and waking times and cycles:
+2. Now you have a wide range of options for controlling sleeping and waking times and cycles:

-• If you need others to access your Mac, the following is a useful setting: “Wake for network access.”
+• If you need others to access your Mac, the following is a useful setting: “Wake for network access”

 Note

 Depending on the model of Mac you own, some options may be unavailable.
-In this case, go to System Settings > Battery and check some of the abovementioned options there.

-What to do if your mac is freezing
+What to do if your Mac is freezing

 A Mac that often freezes or crashes would benefit from some internal system repairs that aren’t easy to do unless you really know what you are doing.

-To get around these more technical problems, you can try one of the Mac repair apps, the most notable of those being CleanMyMac X. This app is notarized by Apple and performs dozens of optimizations on a Mac.
-For example, deletes system junk and runs maintenance scripts.
+To get around these more technical problems, you can try one of the Mac repair apps, the most notable of those being CleanMyMac.
+This app is notarized by Apple and performs dozens of optimizations on a Mac.
+For example, deletes system junk and runs maintenance tasks.

 3. Click Scan and then Clean.

-5. It shouldn’t take long before your Mac is working as good as new again.
+It shouldn’t take long before your Mac is working as good as new again.

-Although in many cases, a Mac staying awake for too long isn’t advisable, as systems gain the benefit of sleep and periods when a Mac has shut down, there are times when keeping it awake for prolonged periods is useful and necessary.
+Although in many cases, a Mac staying awake for too long isn’t advisable, as systems gain the benefit of sleep and periods when a Mac shuts down, there are times when keeping it awake for prolonged periods is useful and necessary.
 We recommend following some of the steps above to keep your Mac awake when you need it.